gokilo/gokilo.github.io/index.md

 Anything you learn along the way is bonus, and there's plenty to learn just from typing in the changes to the code and observing the results.

-See the appendices for more information on the tutorial itself (including what to do if you get stuck, and where to get help).
+See the appendices (TBD) for more information on the tutorial itself (including what to do if you get stuck, and where to get help).
+The code changes for each step of the tutorial is also available in a [GitHub Repo](https://github.com/gokilo/gokilo) for reference with numbered commits linked to the tutorial.

 If you're ready to start then go on to [Setup](/setup.html)